CarmineCella/Quile/README.md

 # Skicl

-Skicl is a hybrid dialect of Scheme and TCL, with influences from other functional
+Skicl is a hybrid dialect of Lisp, Scheme and TCL, with influences from other languages:
-languages:

 ![Genealogy](docs/skicl_anchestors.png)